modesty/pdf2json/readme.md

             pdf2json -f [input directory or pdf file] -o [output directory] -e .Texts

 The selector for the specified fields is in css mode.
-For the selector reference please read the [JSONSelect library](https://github.com/lloyd/JSONSelect)
+For selectors reference please read the [JSONSelect library](https://github.com/lloyd/JSONSelect)

 ## Run in a RESTful Web Service